ForeverYoung1208/icontract/README.md

-# README
+# Icontract

-This README would normally document whatever steps are necessary to get the application up and running.
+Icontract is the system to maintain corporative contracts and to remind users to do actions according contracts.

-Things you may want to cover:
+In further, i'll cover next readme totics:

 * Ruby version